johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     This song is apparently a “love letter to European hearts” from artist *Slimane*.

-    It starts in the same way as every self-indulgent French ballad that you've ever heard.
+    It starts in the same way as every other self-indulgent French ballad that you've ever heard.
 It crescendos into a vocal that has a lot of strength and emotion.
 And yet after three minutes, I feel... nothing.

     If this is meant to sway my heart, then I regret to inform; *je ne l’aime pas*.